We use affiliate links and may receive a small commission on purchases.

-A few weeks ago we received the Ortlieb Gear-Pack in yellow and red colours as Ortlieb thought that those bags would be a good fit for our packrafting trips.
+A few weeks ago we received the Ortlieb Gear-Pack in yellow and red colours for free from the manufacturer for testing as they might be a good fit for our packrafting trips.
 The Gear-Packs are available in 32L and 40L which means that they are more suitable for day trips rather than multi-day trips.
 If the Gear-Packs would be available in 80L or more then they would probably be the perfect backpacks for packrafting trips lasting multiple days.

 The Ortlieb Gear-Pack has been designed – as the name already suggests – to take your gear with you on the trip.
 As the Gear-Pack is waterproof its probably a great solution for all kind of watersport activities but I could also see it as a backpack for hiking or biking.

 So what would I take with me in such a backpack?
 Probably anything what I would take on a normal hiking day-trip – meaning no tent or sleeping bag.
 For a packrafting day trip I would probably pack in clothes, camera gear, a water bottle which can be stored outside in the mesh-outerpocket or even paddles which can be attached with compression straps on the Gear-Pack.

 It would be also possible to attach for example the tent or anything extra on the outside and there are lots of possibilities to do multiple configurations.
 It would be also possible to attach the backpack to a packraft using those attachment points on the Gear-Pack.

 The backpack seems to be very durable.
 I also have Ortliebs rear bike pannier and they are super durable too.
 Here you can find for example some pictures from my 250 km Turku Archipelago bicycle trip or from the Archipelago National Park Trail.